Skip to main content

 The best option depends on your medical history, metabolic profile, and tolerance.

-Tips to Reduce Tesofensine Side Effects
+Tips to Minimize Tesofensine Side Effects

 • Take the medication in the morning